BoldFlame-Enterprises/Accredition-System/DEMO_GUIDE.md

 **Offline Operation:**

 - "Turn off WiFi on both phones - the system continues working"
-- "Perfect for stadiums where network connectivity is unreliable"
+- "Perfect for venues where network connectivity is unreliable"

 **Security Features:**